pyiron/pyiron/index.rst

 .. note::

-    **pyiron 1.0 – Disclaimer**: With the first open source release the pyiron objects are introduced as an abstract class of building blocks for simulation life cycles.
+    **pyiron 1.0 – Disclaimer**: With the first open source release under the `BSD license <https://github.com/pyiron/pyiron/blob/master/LICENSE>`_ the pyiron objects are introduced as an abstract class of building blocks for simulation life cycles.
 While this release is fully scalable in terms of computing resources, we are currently working on finalizing the high throughput extension as well as a set of specialized pyiron plugins for `Computational Phase Studies <https://www.mpie.de/2891195/computational_phase_studies>`_, `Electrochemistry and Corrosion <https://www.mpie.de/3119070/Corrosion>`_.

 ***********
 Test pyiron